Organization endpoints

 Coveo for ServiceNow

 By default, Coveo for ServiceNow integrations use organization endpoints for search and usage analytics requests.
 No additional configuration is required.
-However, if you need to configure Coveo for ServiceNow requests to go through a proxy server or a specific region endpoint in a multi-region deployment, you can disable the organization endpoints feature.
+However, if your Coveo for ServiceNow requests must go through a proxy server or a specific region endpoint in a multi-region deployment, you can disable the organization endpoints feature.